The THG has information available to its members only and some that is for non-members.

-Our members enjoy extra services where they can; Manage their membership, join the the email group, access the members document repository and access the group resources for diagrams, technical documents, parts lists etc.
+Our members services offer facilities where they can; Manage their membership, join the the email group, access the members document repository and access the group resources for diagrams, technical documents, parts lists and so on.

 Places to visit